 ATSA members and non-members can request to use the ATSA membership lists to recruit participants for research purposes.
 Be sure to note if student project either the supervisor or the student must be an ATSA member.
 In the cases of non-student request the individual requesting access must be an ATSA member.
 These stipulations ensure that those wishing access will be bound by ATSA’s code of conduct.

-Requests should be directed to the Executive Director (Aniss Benelmouffok email@example.com) and include the following information:
+Requests should be directed to the Aniss Benelmouffok (email@example.com) and include the following information:

 - Project overview: